-The official school budget was prepared for adoption for budgeted governmental fund types by August 31, 2019.
+The official school budget for fiscal year 2021 was prepared for adoption for budgeted governmental fund types by August 31, 2020.
 The budget was adopted by the Board of Trustees at a duly advertised public meeting prior to the expenditure of funds.
 The final amended budget is filed with the Texas Education Agency (TEA) through inclusion in the annual financial and compliance report.